ananyag309/Open_Source_Programs/GSSOC'24/MyJourney.md

 Solving level 3 issues, the highest point issues, brought immense happiness.
 Despite the mix of emotions, I never stopped.
 I even motivated my friends to join and experience the journey.

 Out of **27,000+ registrations** and **17,000+ participants**, ranking in top **25** is a significant achievement for me.
 This journey has been incredibly rewarding.
 From having zero knowledge to becoming a top 25 contributor, I’ve learned so much and grown both personally and professionally.
 It proves that with dedication and consistency, even the most intimidating challenges can be overcome.
-If I can do it, so can you.
+If I can do it, so you can.

 ![Top 25 Badge](https://example.com/top25-badge.png)